jgnewman/norlunda/grammar.md

 ## Agent nouns

 It is often useful to name someone as a habitual performer of some action, for example a hunter, a fighter, or a singer.
-In Norlunda, verbs become agent nouns by way of the suffix **-ar** which can be appended with **-e** in the plural just like other consonant-stem nouns.
+In Norlunda, verbs become agent nouns by way of the suffix **-ar** for consonant stems and **-jar** for vowel stems.
+These suffixes can be appended with **-e** in the plural as expected.

 {: .showcase }
 An sing**ar** ar laudere dan jakk**are**.

 {: .source }
 A singer is louder than hunters.

+{: .showcase }
+Du flier oft.
+Du ar an flie**jar**.

+{: .source }
+You often flee.
+You are a fleer.

 ## Other stuff (WIP)